 - URS+T – my URS forecast + Standown plus my tactical voting model and is my alternative forecasting model.

 - EU16R – my Brexit Realignment model based on my by-election forecasting model but with some tweaks.
+My Kensington & Bishop Auckland seat forecasts are good examples of where these dynamics may come into play.
 For now, I am not regarding this as a forecast, rather it is a sense check for my other forecasts.

 - nURS – Non Uniform Regional Swing model which was first explored in my Cardiff South & Penarth prediction and expanded upon in my Edinburgh South prediction.
 This model is still under development but it has a good chance of replacing both my URS+S and URS+T model.